Louis Castle joins GreenPark Sports as chief product officer

 Life at Amazon

-Castle was most recently at Amazon’s game division, which last year launched the ill-fated Crucible game.
-That game debuted without a large-scale beta test and it came out in the middle of the pandemic at the same time that Riot Games launched Valorant.
-Amazon took five years to make the game, and Castle joined in 2017 after work had already begun.
+Castle was most recently at Amazon’s game division, which last year launched the ill-fated Crucible.
+That game debuted without a large-scale beta test and came out in the middle of the pandemic at the same time that Riot Games launched Valorant.
+Amazon took five years to make Crucilble, and Castle joined in 2017 after work had already begun.
 He ran Amazon’s Relentless Studios in Seattle until March.

 Castle left after the game was shut down, and Bloomberg wrote a story about Amazon’s struggles to make games despite high-profile leaders like Castle.
-But Castle said in our interview he was proud of the work the team did and he believed Amazon has gathered some amazing talent to make games.
+But Castle said in our interview he was proud of the work the team did and believed Amazon has gathered some amazing talent to make games.

 “I love the company (Amazon), the culture there is amazing,” Castle said.
 “And I’ll forever be grateful for the opportunity there.
 I’ve advised GreenPark for several years.
 And the opportunity has finally gotten to a point where it’s really rocking and rolling.
 And it’s a good opportunity for me to jump in and help get us to the vision.”